estebanstifli/aichat-connect/readme.txt

 * Ecommerce support: order status, returns, shipping FAQs right from WhatsApp/Telegram.
 * Services and appointments: business hours, pricing, booking steps, and basic triage.
 * Lead capture 24/7: collect name/email/intent and hand off to your CRM (via your bot logic).
-* Knowledge base deflection: answer repetitive questions using your site’s content.
+* Knowledge base deflection: answer repetitive questions using your site's content.
 * Multilingual autoresponder: greet and help users in their own language.
 * Teams and agencies: map multiple numbers/endpoints to different bots and brands.

 == Screenshots ==
 1. Mappings: connect WhatsApp phone IDs or Telegram endpoints to bots.
 2. Providers: timeout, Fast Ack, and fallback options.
-3. Logs: grouped by day+phone with quick drill‑down.
+3. Logs: grouped by day+phone with quick drill-down.
 4. Conversation detail: user and bot bubbles with status.

 (Place screenshot-1.png, screenshot-2.png, etc. in the plugin root or /assets as per WP.org guidelines.)

 == Installation ==
-1. Upload the plugin folder `aichat-connect` to `/wp-content/plugins/` or install via ZIP upload.
+1. Upload the plugin folder `andromeda-connect` to `/wp-content/plugins/` or install via ZIP upload.
 2. Activate the plugin through the WordPress "Plugins" menu.
-3. Go to: AI Chat Connect → Mappings.
+3. Go to: Andromeda Connect -> Mappings.
 4. WhatsApp: copy the Webhook URL shown and configure it in your Meta App (Cloud API) with the same Verify Token you set in the mapping.
 5. Telegram: create a bot with @BotFather, paste its token in the mapping, and open the generated setWebhook link.
 6. Add at least one mapping and (optionally) tune provider behavior under "Providers".